 Who is Portfolio Recovery Associates?

-Portfolio Recovery Associates (PRA), aka PRA Group, Inc., is a publicly-traded debt collection agency located in Norfolk, Virginia.
-They purchase large blocks of debt from large lenders around the country.
+Portfolio Recovery Associates (PRA), aka PRA Group, Inc., is a publicly traded debt collection agency and debt buyer headquartered in Norfolk, Virginia.
+They also have locations in the following cities:

 - portfolio associates